 Viewing Subscriptions in the Admin

-Access the subscription list: Log in to Subotiz Admin, then go to Subscriptions > Subscriptions to view all subscriptions.
+Access the subscription list: Log in to Subotiz Admin, then go to Subscriptions > Subscriptions to view all subscription contracts.

 - Created time